skip to Main Content

 Three of the five were licensed, and two were still trying to get “set up,” one would suppose.

-Whether more members joined in the next 16 months is not known, but Amateur Radio operation was suspended when the U.S. entered World War I in 1917.
+Whether more members joined in the next 16 months is not known, and Amateur Radio operation was suspended when the U.S. entered World War I in 1917.
 And it would be late 1919 before amateurs were again allowed, by the Navy Department, to operate.

-And Wesley Hope Tilley, 5AL, reported in the December 1919 issue of QST that he was hearing stations from around the country.
-Being the first president of the Club, he was then likely still president.
+The announcement of the League’s Board of Directors’ action to approve the initial ten clubs appeared in the January 1920 issue of QST, and Wesley Hope Tilley, 5AL, reported in the December 1919 issue of QST that he was hearing stations from around the country.
+Being the first president of the Club, he was then likely still President.

 Amateur Radio was off and running again in Austin.